-There are four outputs DO[3:0] controlled from the audio transmitter.
-Pins DO[1] and DO[3] may be programmed for high current in order to drive application PCB LEDs or standard CMOS gates.
+There are four outputs Do[3:0] controlled from the audio transmitter.
+Pins Do[1] and Do[3] may be programmed for high current in order to drive application PCB LEDs or standard CMOS gates.

-DO[3] may be programmed to provide a PWM signal, where the output duty cycle is programmable with 8bit resolution from the audio transmitter.
+po[3] may be programmed to provide a PWM signal, where the output duty cycle is programmable with 8-bit resolution from the audio transmitter.
 Note that this PWM cannot be used as an audio DAC.

-The output pins DO[3:0] may also function as slave select signals if multiple slaves are present on the ARX SPI master bus.
+The output pins Do[3:0] may also function as slave select signals if multiple slaves are present on the ARX SPI master bus.